 Marstons Mills, Massachusetts

-I I was fortunate enough to have had the opportunity to allow Mr. Wright to transform not only my approach to but more importantly, my approach to life.
-I met Mr. Wright as a young high school student some eight years ago in a college preparatory history class.
-Up until this juncture, I had always been a C+/B- student, with a very lukewarm approach to class and college placement.
-Mr. Wright was quick to pull me aside and explain to me the degrees of intelligence and he saw in me that I myself, and every other educator I had before, just failed to notice.
+I was fortunate enough to have had the opportunity to allow Mr. Wright to transform not only my approach to but more importantly, my approach to life.
+I met Mr. Wright as a young high school student in a college preparatory history class.
+I had always been a C+/B- student, with a very lukewarm approach to class and college placement.
+Mr. Wright was quick to pull me aside and explain to me the degrees of intelligence he saw in me that I myself, and every other educator I had before, just failed to notice.

 Over the next month, Mr. Wright was in frequent contact with the Admissions Department at Syracuse explaining to them my hardworking approach to academics.
 He explained to them my extracurricular successes.
 He explained to them my personal successes.
 Essentially, he explained the type of student I had been, the type of student I was, and the type of student I was becoming.
 Later that month, I received a call from the Admissions Department informing me of my acceptance.
 Moreover, I received a significant award for my academic and extracurricular successes—a $25,000 a year scholarship.